-Columbia College Oral Presentation Rubric Last Revised: January 23, 2014
+Columbia College Oral Presentation Rubric Last Revised: March 2022

-Student's Name 's Name Course Code Date Facilitator/Evaluator's Nam Area A (85% - 100%) 10.0 - 7.0 B - C- (55% - 84%) 6.9 - 5.5 D (50% - 54%) 5.4 - 5.0 F (0 - 49%) 4.9 - 0 Score Organization Creates introduction that is unique, clearly focused and engages the audience.
+Student's Name Course Code Date Facilitator Area A (85% - 100%) 10.0 - 7.0 B - C- (55% - 84%) 6.9 - 5.5 D (50% - 54%) 5.4 - 5.0 F (0 - 49%) 4.9 - 0 Score Organization Creates introduction that is unique, clearly focused and engages the audience.
 Organizes content logically, making entire presentation easy to follow.
 Builds main points through carefully selected and original examples/ references.
 Has effective transition between sections.
 Summarizes all key points and stimulates thought at the end.
 Creates introduction that is original, clearly focused and gets the attention of the audience.
 Organizes content logically, making most of the presentation easy to follow.
 Builds main points through carefully selected examples/ references.
 Has a transition between most sections.
 Summarizes most key points and stimulates some thought at the end.
 Creates an introduction that tends to be unfocused.
 Doesn't engage the audience's interest.
 Content appears disorganized, without logic and consistency.
 Builds a few main points with details, but most ideas are unsupported.
 Few to no transitions are evident.
 Little to no summarizing evident.
 Ending does not stimulate much thought.
 Presentation shows little to no logical organization.
 Content is difficult to follow.
 Not a thoughtful presentation.
 Content Provides evidence of supporting research to back all main points.
 Gives a complete explanation of all key points.
 Uses relevant examples/ references.
 Provides evidence of supporting research.
 To back most points.
 Gives an explanation of most key points.
 Uses some relevant examples/ references.
 Provides evidence that not enough research has been done to support the content.
 Gives an incomplete explanation of key points.
 Uses a few relevant examples/ references.
 Indicates little to no research.
 Gives a limited explanation of a few points.
 Uses little to no examples/ references.
+Delivery Style: Nonverbal Effectiveness Demonstrates ease and confidence through carefully maintained posture, poise, and facial expression.
+Uses continual eye contact.
+Demonstrates confidence through most of the presentation with careful posture, poise, and facial expression.
+Uses fairly consistent eye contact.
+At times demonstrates developing confidence in presenting content.
+At times uses posture, poise, and facial expression to support presentation.
+Uses eye contact inconsistently.
+Shows lack of ease in presenting through poor posture, lack of poise, and lack of facial expression.
+Uses poor to no eye contact.